How to Become a Police Officer in Jacksonville

 - Not have been dishonorably discharged from the military

-There are several ways in which an aspiring cop can satisfy the educational requirement.
-In addition to a high school diploma and GED, candidates must have either some college experience from an accredited university or college or military experience.
-Candidates must have a bachelor’s degree, OR an associate degree plus four years of active military service or full-time law enforcement experience, OR 90 credit hours (135 quarter hours) plus two years of active military or full-time law enforcement experience.
+There are several ways in which an aspiring cop can satisfy the JSO’s education and experience requirements.
+In addition to a high school diploma or GED, candidates must have either college or military experience or a combination thereof.
+Typical routes to qualify include a bachelor’s degree, OR four years of active military service or full-time law enforcement experience, OR 90 semester credit hours plus two years of active military or full-time law enforcement experience.
 Candidates with military experience or some college credits are generally preferred.

 Jacksonville Sheriff’s Office Information

 The City of Jacksonville Police Department and Duval County Road Patrol consolidated in 1968 to create the Jacksonville Sheriff’s Office.
 This consolidated office logged 805,754 police-citizen interactions, 484,162 dispatched calls, and 36,994 arrests in 2017.3 Police officers patrol the city’s six zones, reporting to a substation located within each zone.
 In addition to patrol, the JSO has several special assignments for police.
 These include the canine, emergency preparedness, SWAT, and bomb squad units.

 The JSO promotes community involvement and has several ways for citizens to get involved and for hopeful cops to learn more about their office.
 Youth can get involved in the city’s police explorer’s program, which educates and involves youth in police operations and general law enforcement information.
 Youth who participate can compete with police explorers in other cities in friendly, organized challenges.
 The JSO’s Sheriff’s Advisory Council is a group of citizens and law enforcement officers who work together to address public safety issues in each of the six zones of the city.
 The JSO has two Citizen’s Police Academy classes per year.
 The 12-week class provides citizens with an opportunity to learn how agency divisions work.